 2. The cloud is just a data center.

 Unlike a traditional on-prem hardware infrastructure that houses servers and various components that support it, the cloud is a virtual infrastructure delivering information through the internet.
 To compare it to a data center would be unfair.
+Cloud solutions drive digital transformation across an organization for a better, faster, smarter way to work.

 Cloud computing offers off-prem virtual services to users.
 As long as they have access to the internet, they have access to their data.
 This type of computing is often controlled by a third-party that supports maintenance and updates, unlike an actual data center, which is housed on-prem and requires ongoing support.